Cancer in adolescents and young adults

 Cancer in adolescents and young adults is cancer which occurs in those between the ages of 15 and 39.
 This occurs in about 70,000 people a year in the United States—accounting for about 5 percent of cancers.
 This is about six times the number of cancers diagnosed in children ages 0–14.
-Globally, nearly 1 million young adults between the ages of 20 and 39 were diagnosed with cancer in 2012, and more than 350,000 people in this age range died from cancer.
+Globally, more than 1.3 million young adults between the ages of 15 and 39 were diagnosed with cancer in 2022, and nearly 378,000 people in this age range died from cancer.

 Young adults are more likely than either younger children or older adults to be diagnosed with certain cancers, such as Hodgkin lymphoma, testicular cancer, and some types of sarcomas.
 In adolescents and young adults 15 to 24 years old, lymphoma, testicular cancer, and thyroid cancer are the most common types, while among 25- to 39-year-olds, breast cancer and melanoma are more common.